 Have a consistent schedule with your other child(ren) before your baby is born.
 Have this schedule in place ideally at least a month before the baby comes.

-When you do this, you add your baby to this schedule.
-Your older children are not completely uprooted and turned upside down.
-Their day still goes like it did before baby came and at the same times.
-There is just an extra baby in the house.
+When you do this, there are several benefits.
+For one, you add your baby into this family schedule.
+Another benefit is that your older children are not completely uprooted and turned upside down when baby comes.
+Their day still goes like it did before baby came and things happen at the same times.
+The only difference is there is just an extra baby in the house.

 I think a tricky thing if this is your second child (and maybe other children as well) is knowing how best to structure your oldest child’s day to work with the baby.
+You want to set up a nice, consistent schedule before baby comes, but you want it to be a schedule that will also work with a newborn baby schedule.
 Let me give you some guidance.

-This time with our baby girl, I have two great factors that will make this point in the day better for me.
+With our fourth baby, I had two great factors that made me prefer having baby eat after the older kids were done with breakfast.
 The first is Brayden.
-He will be 7 at the time, and he is more than fully capable of getting breakfast for Kaitlyn and McKenna if need be.
-Also, my husband leaves for work much later, so he will also be a great help in that area.
+He was 7 at the time, and he was more than fully capable of getting breakfast for Kaitlyn and McKenna if need be.
+Also, my husband left for work much later, so he was also be a great help in that area.

 If your child is old enough he can be trusted to be nice and quiet and occupied while you are caring for the newborn, you can instead try to time this to line up with baby’s nap in the afternoon so that you could potentially lay down and nap.
 I could nap with two kids, but it was nearly impossible for me to work it in with three.
 It seemed someone inevitably messed up my nap each day.
 But I always tried.

-My children were young enough with my other babies that I could do naps over both the feeding and the baby’s nap.
+My children were young enough with the other babies that I could do naps over both the feeding and the baby’s nap.
 Remember a baby is up for less than one hour at a time.
-This time, I will be able to do that with McKenna.
-With Kaitlyn, she is up to a short rest time length, so I will have her do rest time when I am napping.
-Brayden will be at school.
+With my fourth baby, I was able to do that with McKenna.
+With Kaitlyn, she was up to a short rest time length, so I had her do rest time when I was napping.
+Brayden was at school.

 Take Away: Have a nap or rest time each day and make the timing work best for you.
 I recommend you line it up either with baby’s feeding, your nap, or both.
 Have clear rules that involve no interrupting you while napping–make sure your child stays in bed during nap and rest time so that you can optimize this time of day.
 A rested mom is a nice mom.